-Itinerant Computer Education Specialists are 12-month employees who will facilitate the integration of instructional technology as a teaching tool, intervention tool, and assessment tool.
+Itinerant Computer Education Specialists are 12-month employees who will facilitate the integration of instructional technology as a teaching tool, intervention tool and assessment tool.
 ITS: Model Schools staff supports educators with instructional practices that strengthen student skills and proficiencies through the integration of technology.
 Itinerant staff will help teachers implement research-based best practices in their classrooms to enhance learning through research, communication and the use of an array of technology tools.

-Districts may request additional staff on a per diem basis (517.010) or on a FTE basis: 517.015 (11-month) or 517.015 (12-month) for Elementary School, 517.020 (11-month) or 517.021 (12-month) for Middle School and 517.025 (11-month) or 517.026 (12-month) for High School.
-All services provide a link between districts and CiTi instructional technology department.
+Districts may request additional staff on a per diem basis (517.010) or on an FTE basis: (517.015, 11-month) or (517.016, 12-month) for elementary school, (517.020, 11-month) or (517.021, 12-month) for middle school and (517.025, 11-month) or (517.026, 12-month) for high school.
+All services provide a link between districts and the CiTi Instructional Technology Department.